-Contact Hours: 128 Semester Credits: 5.5
+Contact Hours: 128 Semester Credits: 5.5 Instructional Weeks - Full Time: 8 Average Time to Complete - Full Time: 2 Months

 The Phlebotomy Technician program is designed to prepare students for entry level employment in a variety of settings, including hospitals, laboratories, blood centers, or other health care facilities.
 The primary function of the Phlebotomy Tech is to collect blood samples from patients via venipuncture or capillary puncture.
 The Phlebotomy Tech facilitates the collection and transportation of laboratory specimens and is often the patient's only contact with the medical lab.
 A Phlebotomy Technician also draws blood for transfusions, donations and research.